manoera262/Automated-Trading-System/README.md

       - `primarykey`: The primary key to authenticate with your data source.
       - `KiteApiKey`: The API key for Zerodha Kite Connect.
       - `KiteApiSecret`: The API secret for Zerodha Kite Connect.

+   - Add system generated Manged identity of the function app created to the access policies of the keyvault with get secrets permission.

 - **Azure Cosmos DB**:
    - After the Cosmos DB account is created: